acme-software/openapi-dsl/README.md

 Java DSL
 --------

+TBD...

 Scala DSL
 ---------

 Idiomatic Scala support still needs some time...

-Until then, you can basically just use the Java API, because it's pure ;)
+Until then, you can basically just use the Java DSL, because it's pure ;)

 JavaScript DSL
 --------------